cammcguinness/eapy/README.md

 # eapy
-Evolutionary Algorithm Framework in Python
+## Evolutionary Algorithm Framework in Python

+This project is a minimal framework for evolutionary algorithms.